Updated: Apr 23

 Then add in the pre-sale survey immediately prior to going on the hard, and the fact that if there was something to fix beyond the punch list, that guy would have done it.

-Then add in the only thing that happened after that.. a run from Essex CT back to Portsmouth RI immediately prior to going on the hard.
+Then add in the only thing that happened after that.. a run from Essex CT where the NT service tech was back to Portsmouth RI immediately prior to going on the hard.
 This passage had to be through a storm (not my call... the guy who owned the dock forced us) with big, chaotic waves..
 The only other boats we saw on LI Sound en route were at least 3-4 times our length.
 CW was extremely well-shaken...
 My laptop HIT THE CEILING of the pilot house.
 Nothing at all was left in any cabinet or drawer, though unfortunately, nothing happened to that fricking seagull lamp.
 And still.. that engine ran like a top every single inch.
 No fuel issues.
 No hiccups.
 No nothing.
 At the end of the passage, this return to base was observed by long-time marina staff who came out help with docking.
 And they still remember a normal no-drama approach in a bitch of a wind.
 I'm sure they'd be happy to speak with a serious interested party.

 There were zero problems with CW when she went on the hard.. it was perfect.
 One of the first blogs I wrote on this site, and have maintained since, reviewed the few issues with CW that, again, only bled in existence after it was on the hard and finished being put away.
 The few items on the list (cf blog) are entropy, not wear.